WakiMak/trentent.github.io-forked/_posts/2015-07-09-citirx-universal-print-server-more-zebra-label-printer-troubleshooting-tips.md

 &nbsp;

 <div>
-  It turns out that 'Printer default' and 'Raw' are the same value. Â Selecting 'Enhanced metafile' and reprinting to that printer created the proper SPL file that I could open in cpviewer. Â With this I could now see the issue the users were reporting:
+  It turns out that 'Printer default' and 'Raw' are the same value.
+Selecting 'Enhanced metafile' and reprinting to that printer created the proper SPL file that I could open in cpviewer.
+With this I could now see the issue the users were reporting:
 </div>

 <div>